Practice Profile

 Mark has assisted at a planning inquiry considering the merits of a large residential housing development in a semi-rural location.
 The inquiry considered the impact upon character and appearance, the impact upon a Grade II* listed building, highway safety and biodviersity.

-Mark has extensive experience of Certificates of Lawful Existing Use or Development and is acting on behalf of the Appellant in a forthcoming inquiry.
+Mark has extensive experience of Certificates of Lawful Existing Use or Development.
 He regularly advises both applicants for CLEUDs and LPAs who are determining applications.

-Mark has gained extensive experience of environmental law and is a frequent contributor to FTB’s Environmental Law Blog as well as being a member of the Editorial Board.
+Mark has gained extensive experience of environmental law and is a frequent contributor to FTB’s Environmental Law Blog.
 Mark has experience of successfully prosecuting, as sole counsel, a criminal offence under the Environmental Protection Act 1990.

-Mark acted as junior counsel for the Secretary of State in a challenge to the grant of development consent for the reopening of Manston Airport (R Dawes) v Secretary of State for Transport [2023] EWHC 2352 (Admin)) which concerned, inter alia, climate change.
+Mark acted as junior counsel for the Secretary of State in a challenge to the grant of development consent for the reopening of Manston Airport (R Dawes) v Secretary of State for Transport [2023] EWHC 2352 (Admin) and [2024] EWCA Civ 560) which concerned, inter alia, climate change.

 Mark assisted with defending a judicial review brought by Plan B Earth and four claimants challenging the lawfulness of the government’s action on climate change as breaching sections 13 and 58 of the Climate Change Act 2008 and section 6 of the Human Rights Act 1998 by way of the ECHR (Articles 2, 8, and 14).
 The Court was also required to address the status of the Paris Agreement as an unincorporated international treaty.